How to Spend 2 Days in London

+Only have 2 days in London?
+It’s going to be tight but you can make it work with the help of this guide.
 London is a captivating city known for its pubs, royalty, museums, history, and theatre district.
 It’s filled with endless sights, high-end shopping, friendly locals, and lively nightlife.
 If you’re looking to visit Europe for the first time, London is a great place to start since most everyone speaks English.
 With that being said, it’s also one of the most expensive cities in Europe.
-That’s why I’ve created this “First Timer’s Travel Guide to London” so you can plan the best way to spend your time in London.
+That’s why I’ve created this guide so you can plan the perfect 2 day London itinerary.

 When to Visit London